Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Differentiability results

 Note that $F(f, f_1, \dots, f_s)= (id, \dots, id)$.
 For the point $(f, f_1, \dots, f_s)$, we have that $\partial_{\underline{h}} F(f, f_1, \dots, f_s) \cdot H= (f'\circ f_1 \cdot H_1, \dots, f'\circ f_s \cdot H_s)$, is an isomorphism, since $f$ is a local diffeomorphism and so $[f' \circ f_j(x)]$ is invertible, for any $x \in M$.
 Therefore, by Implicit Function Theorem, we obtain that the map $G: C^r(M,M)\to [C^{r-k}(B, M)]^s$ given by $f \mapsto (f_1, \dots, f_s)$ is a $C^{k}$ map, and its derivative applied to an increment $h \in T [C^r(M, M)]$ is

 This finishes the proof of the lemma. \end{proof}

-Using the differentiability of the inverse branches we can now establish the very general differentiability, with respect to the underlying dynamics, of the transfer operator acting from $C^r$ to $C^{r-1}$ observables.
-In fact, the transfer operator varies differentiably in the operator norm of the space $L(C^{r}(M, \mathbb R), C^{r -1}(M,\mathbb R))$ as we now detail.
+Using the differentiability of the inverse branches we establish the general fact that the transfer operator varies differentiably in the operator norm of the space $L(C^{r+\alpha}(M, \mathbb R), C^{r -1}(M,\mathbb R))$ with respect to the underlying dynamical system.
 This will be the key point to deduce that $f\mapsto \mu_f$ is differentiable and deduce further dynamical consequences as differentiability of Lyapunov exponents.